What Is Typography?

 Typography Is Everywhere

 Type is a component of design that’s ever-present in the world around us.
 Road signs, magazine covers, posters, TV ads, film intro sequences — you don’t have to look far to find typography.
+It’s everywhere on the web too.
+Whether you are on a boat dealer’s website or a restaurant’s, they will have some typography.

 When you look at type, think about what you’re looking at and why it’s the way it is.
 Soon, you will notice the minor nuances of setting type that often make a big difference between good and bad typography.